 Open Control Panel and select “System and Security” > “Backup and Restore”.

 Click on “Restore my files” to initiate the restoration wizard.

+Step 3.
 Select the latest version and click “Restore” to recover your permanently deleted file or folder.

 When booting up your PC, press the “F8” key and select “Safe Mode with Command Prompt”.